-Up date to 26th May 2013: I have just had my 9th annual checkup & have received the OK with a barely detectable PSA reading.
+Up date to 26th May 2013: I have just had my 9th annual checkup and have received the OK with a barely detectable PSA reading.
 Although I was scheduled to have ten annual checkups before being discharged from the monitoring programme, my Consultant has waived the final examination to be replaced with self arranged annual blood checks via my local doctor.

 The Consultant advised it would now be extremely unlikely that any cancer would develop relating from my original prostate cancer but advised the annual PSA checks be maintained indefinitely.

 Whether the cancellation of the final hospital check has been brought about by economical pressures on the NHS I would not care to speculate but notwithstanding I feel a great sense of relief that at this moment of time I have beaten the beast & hope my experiance & those of other long term Yana members may serve to give some comfort to newly diagnosed men that there is hope for a full recovery.

 I will continue to post my annual progress & long may the Yana support be available to those in need.